 We have a Data Protection policy in place to govern the effective and secure processing of your personal data.

 All the personal data we process is processed by our appointed secretariat in the UK.
-However, for the purposes of IT hosting and maintenance, this information may be located on servers within the European Economic Area (“EEA”).
+However, for the purposes of IT hosting and maintenance, this information may be located on servers within the European Economic Area (EEA).
 We may also make use of third-party providers with servers located outside the EEA (such as Eventbrite and PayPal).
-Any transfer or processing of data out of the EEA will be protected by appropriate safeguards as required by law.
+Any transfer or processing of data outside of the EEA will be protected by appropriate safeguards as required by law.

 Access to personal data is restricted to the database administrator and the secretariat.
-In corresponding with individuals, e-mails are sent without disclosing recipients.
+In corresponding with individuals, emails are sent without disclosing recipients.

-Any changes to a member’s contact details are only made by the member using the on-line functionality of the database.
+Any changes to a member’s contact details are only made by the member using the online functionality of the database.
 It is the responsibility of members to keep their own personal details up to date.